 In this section, we solve the examples with a predetermined approximation error $\epsilon>0$, that is, when the algorithms terminate it is guaranteed that the Hausdorff distance between the outer approximation and $\P$ is less than $\epsilon$.
 Tables \ref{tab:ex_1-3} and \ref{tab:ex_4-5} show the results for Examples 1-3 and 4-5, respectively.
 Since the realized errors are close to each other for all the algorithms, the tables do not show Err values.
-Moreover, since the number of scalarization is the same as the cardinality of the solution set, Card is not reported separately.
+Moreover, since the number of scalarization\revv{s} is the same as the cardinality of the solution set, Card is not reported separately.

-For Example 4, we do not report the results for Algorithms AUU, DLSW and KTW since \emph{bensolve tools} was unable to perform the vertex enumeration in some iterations.
+For Example 4, we do not report the results for Algorithms AUU, DLSW, and KTW since \emph{bensolve tools} was unable to perform the vertex enumeration in some iterations.
 For Example 5, DLSW results are not reported because of solver failures.
 Moreover, as the upper images are polyhedral for Example 5, the algorithms have the potential to return the exact upper image.
 We take $\epsilon$ sufficiently small ($10^{-8}$), hence the proximity measures are negligibly small and are not reported for these problems.